 The payoff came fast.
 Trump's AI Action Plan, unveiled shortly after he took office, resurrects a failed Republican push to block states from regulating AI.
 The plan declares that "AI is far too important to smother in bureaucracy at this early stage" and threatens to withhold federal funding from states with "burdensome AI regulations."
 Translation: California's SB 53, the landmark AI transparency law that Gov. Gavin Newsom signed in September, is now in the crosshairs.

 OpenAI lobbied hard against SB 53, and Brockman's political spending extends beyond the Trump donation.
 He's a significant backer of Leading the Future, a pro-AI super PAC that's been buying ads to target New York State Assemblymember Alex Bores, a cosponsor of the RAISE Act.
-That bill, which aimed to create AI guardrails in New York, was after coordinated lobbying efforts.
+That bill, which aimed to create AI guardrails in New York, was watered down after coordinated lobbying efforts.